 - Specialist MBA - perfect if you have some managerial experience and are looking to enter or gain promotion into a particular industry or sector.

 - Distance learning MBA - often referred to as an online MBA, this is ideal if you can't attend university full time and prefer to manage your studies around other personal and professional commitments.

-Read course descriptions carefully though, as universities sometimes use these terms to mean slightly different things.
+You'll need to read course descriptions carefully as universities sometimes use these terms to mean slightly different things.
 Find out more about which MBA you should choose and discover the best MBA programmes in the UK.

 What does an MBA involve?